|

 Carrie started

-a journal called "Triumphs of Faith" that was sent all over
+a journal called "Triumphs of Faith" that was sent all

-other divine healing advocates around the country.
+with other divine healing advocates around the country.
 She became friends

 with Charles Cullis, A.J.
 Gordan, and A.B.
 Simpson.
 She was a regular